Athletes’ head injuries can provoke surprisingly long-lasting harm

 Elite athletes are some of the strongest people in the world.
 They train day after day to prepare for national and international competitions.
 Many hope to stand on the Olympic podium with a gold medal.
 For every athlete who succeeds, though, many others are derailed by injury.
 And not all of those injuries will be visible.

-But elite athletes are not the only ones at risk.
-Nearly 1 in 5 U.S. adolescents, for instance, have sustained a concussion.
+And elite athletes are not the only ones at risk.
+Nearly 1 in every 5 U.S. adolescents, for instance, has sustained a concussion.
 This is a particularly nasty type of head injury.
 The statistic comes from a new survey reported September 26 in the journal JAMA.
 And more than 1 in every 20 teens, its data show, reported having been concussed two or more times.

 Affected athletes may not be able to compete again for weeks, months — even years.
 Indeed, scientists and doctors had long thought that concussed people could safely return to regular activities once their symptoms went away.
 New data now dispute that.